Local Legend Selection Committee applications due December 15, 2016

-The Round Rock Historic Preservation Commission announced four Local Legend Award honorees at the City Council meeting on Thursday, October 23.
-Lambert Peterson, Sharon Prete, Sheriff James Milton Tucker, and Texas Baptist Children’s Home were honored for their contributions to the culture, development, and history of the community.
-Historic Preservation Commission Chair Jerry Hodges presented the awards and highlighted some of the accomplishments of each of the award recipients.
+The Round Rock Historic Preservation Commission announced five Local Legend Award honorees at the City Council meeting on Thursday, Oct.
+27. James W. Carothers, Jon E. Sloan, and The Immortal Ten were honored for their contributions to the culture, development, and history of the community.
+Historic Preservation Commission Chair Pamela Sue Anderson and Commissioner Sharon Whitaker presented the awards and highlighted some of the accomplishments of each of the award recipients.

 As in the past, Local Legends were awarded a certificate of recognition.
 Recipients are also recognized on a plaque that lists all past honorees since the program’s inception.

-Mr. Peterson was present to accept the award.
+Mr. Sloan was present to accept the award with his wife Becky and daughter Carly.

 The Local Legend Award recognizes individuals, families, businesses, groups, publications, or organizations that have had a positive and lasting impact on the culture, development, and history of Round Rock.
 Each year’s Legends receive a certificate and are honored by the City Council.